-On the Salkantay trek Peru you will hike the flanks of Salkantay Mountain which reaches an elevation of 6271 masl.
-During this Inca Trail Salkantay Trek you will see some absolutely amazing scenery.
-You will reach an altitude of 4650 masl.
-The experience of feeling that you are above the Andes on our Salkantay Trek 5 days 4 nights is simply fantastic.
-You will also be able to observe rare animal life such as condors and vizcachas wild in nature.
+On our 5-Day Salkantay Trek to Machu Picchu you will walk the flanks of Salkantay Mountain which reaches an elevation of 6271 masl.
+During this Inca Trail Salkantay Trek you will see some absolutely beautiful scenery.
+The experience of feeling that you are above the Andes on our Salkantay Trek 5 Days 4 Nights is simply fantastic.
+You also might be able to observe rare animal life such as condors and vizcachas wild in nature.
 By travelling on this legendary Salkantay Trekking route, you will enjoy one of the 25 Best Treks in the World as rated by National Geographic Adventure Magazine.

 You should carry with you:

 You should be healthy when you begin the trek.
 We can offer to take you on a warm-up tour of 1 day or of half a day before you begin the 5-Day Salkantay Trekking Tour.

 Bright and early in the morning, we will pick you up at your hotel and set out in our private Mercedes van to the district of Mollepata where you will eat a delicious breakfast.
 Then you will continue on to Challacancha where the trek begins, and where you will start hiking.
 Before setting out on the trail you will be introduced to your entire team of muleskinners and cooks who will accompany you along the way and take very good care of you.
 These are experienced people from the local communities who are very familiar with the trail.

 Your first leg is an hour and a half of easy walking to Soraypampa along an ancient Inkan stone ditch that was used for irrigation purposes 500 years ago and is still in use today.
 When you reach the first campsite you can eat lunch and take a break.
 After lunch you will start the enchanting hike up to Humantay Lake.